quailyquaily/quaily-docs/docs/writer/compose-online.md

 The article summary is a brief introduction of the article, which will be displayed in the article list and in feeds and search engines.
 The article tags are labels associated with the article, which will be displayed on the article detail page.

 Quaily provides an AI feature to extract article summaries and tags.
-You can click the "AI Guess Metadata" option in the dropdown menu at the top right corner, and Quaily will automatically extract article summaries and tags based on the article content.
+You can click the magicward button, and Quaily will automatically extract article summaries and tags based on the article content.

 ## Article Content

 ### Markdown Syntax

-Quaily uses [Markdown syntax](https://www.markdownguide.org/basic-syntax/) to write articles.
+Quaily uses Markdown syntax to write articles.
 Markdown is a lightweight markup language that allows authors to focus on content rather than formatting.

 If you are not familiar with Markdown syntax, Quaily provides a quick reference for Markdown syntax within the online article editor.
 You can click the "?" button in the top right corner of the editor to view it.
+You can also refer to Quaily's basic Markdown tutorial: "[📚 ⏰ 💡 Master the Simplest Markdown Syntax in 5 Minutes](https://quaily.com/blog/p/simplest-markdown-syntax-learn-in-5-minutes)".

 ### Inserting Images